 - The individuals who are most successful in assuming roles with greater authority and responsibility are those who are both effective leaders and effective managers.
 A leader who does not have good management skills can generate visionary ideas but is unable to implement or operationalize them.
 A manager who does not have good leadership skills will be unable to mobilize and motivate a supportive team.

 Some activities and responsibilities of a physician leading a group of hospitalists can readily illustrate the differences between leadership and management.
-“Managing” the group means assuring that the patients are covered, ...
+“Managing” the group means assuring that the patients are covered, that transitions ...